~/mager.co/tech $ cat article.md

 That last line is the whole trick.

 The TUI does not load weights.
-It does not know about safetensors, GGUF, Metal, CUDA, dtype choices, offloading, or which model format I am currently arguing with.
-It sends chat messages over HTTP and prints the response in a terminal interface I like.
+It does not know about GGUF, Metal, CUDA, offloading, or which model format I am currently arguing with.
+It sends chat messages over HTTP and renders the response in a terminal UI.

 That means I can swap the backend without rewriting the app: